chiakikame/elm-calculator/README.md

 # elm-calculator

 A basic calculator written with [elm-lang](http://elm-lang.org/ "elm-lang").
+Just be warned that it was thrown together pretty quickly and maybe shouldn't be relied upon :p.

 ![alt tag](https://github.com/chrisbuttery/elm-calculator/blob/master/Elm-Calculator.png)